TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/lesson.md

-# Lesson: User Defined Types p.
-2
+# Lesson 7.05: Pokemon Project

 ##Learning Objectives
 Students will be able to...

-* Project and Class Design
+* Understand and apply the principle of **class design**
-* Create an implementation of Pokemon
+* Apply what was learned regarding classes, methods, and inheritance to create an implmentation of Pokemon

 ##Materials/Preparation
-* [Project]
+* [Project Spec]
 * Solution (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students